 Our Vision Therapy Patients

 The Optometry Center for Vision Therapy is proud to offer vision therapy for adults and children from across Texas, other States and Countries.
 While most of our patients are from the Austin and San Antonio metro areas, we see patients from as far away as El Paso, Texarkana, Corpus Christi, Dallas and Fort Worth.
 Additionally, through OCVT’s enhanced virtual methodology of remote vision therapy, patients who reside in other States and other Countries are also able to benefit from our team’s vision therapy expertise and competencies.
-States of residence, our remote patients: Texas, California, Colorado, Arizona, North Dakota, Illinois, Maryland, Nevada, New York, Louisiana, Oklahoma, Connecticut and North Carolina.
+States of residence, our remote patients: Texas, California, Colorado, Arizona, North Dakota, Illinois, Maryland, Nevada, New York, Louisiana, Oklahoma, Connecticut, North Carolina, Missouri, Virginia and Michigan.
 Countries of residence, our remote patients: Kuwait, Spain, China, Ecuador, Kenya, Thailand, India, Costa Rica and Dutch Caribbean.

 OCVT patients choose us after receiving referrals from other professionals or after doing research on different optometric vision therapy practices.
 These patients often tell us that Dr. Larson’s optometric vision therapy expertise, our team’s commitment to personalized patient care and the results make the investment of time, effort and finances very worthwhile.

 OCVT always encourages prospective patients to be objective in their research and choose the vision therapy practice that is best for them or their child.
 We are happy to serve new patients who have decided that OCVT is the best practice for them.